DIY Food Projects

 Jen | published in

-All, Around the World, Cheese, DIY Food Projects, Delectable Dairy, Weekend Projects
+All, Cheese, Delectable Dairy, DIY Food Projects, Weekend Projects

 Ricotta, ricotta, ricotta.
 So versatile, so simple, so delicious when done well, and so awful when done wrong.
 For most of my life I hated ricotta, thinking it too rubbery and tasteless.
 That is, until I tried (quote unquote) REAL ricotta.
 Not the stuff from the grocery store, but the artisan cheese that is traditionally [...]